George Branham III: Bowling career

 Branham started bowling at the young age of six when his father introduced the sport to him.
 His first real accomplishment as a bowler came when he won the Southern California Junior Bowler of the year tournament in 1983.
 The following year in 1984 Branham joined the PBA tour where he was runner-up in rookie of the year voting.
 His first success came on November 22, 1986, at the Brunswick Memorial World open in Chicago, Illinois, where he defeated Mark Roth 195–191 and earned a purse of $33,260.
+His next title came at the 1987 AC-Delco Classic, where he climbed from the #5 seed and had to defeat two future PBA Hall of Famers (Mike Aulby and Norm Duke) before defeating Steve Wunderlich 225–182 in the championship match for the $27,000 winner's share.
 Branham set a PBA record by winning his first eight TV finals matches, which still stands today.

 After a four-year stretch of little success, Branham found himself in the final match at the 1991 ABC Masters, where he faced Doug Kent.
 The match ended in a 236–236 tie, sending it to a 9th/10th frame roll-off.
 Branham managed just 28 pins in the roll-off, to Kent's 50 pins, and had to settle for second place.
+He finally returned to the winner's circle in 1993 at the Baltimore Open, crediting the victory over Brian Voss to a tip from then-tour roommate Randy Pedersen.

-Branham would redeem himself at the 29th annual Firestone Tournament of Champions in Fairlawn, Ohio.
-His victory at the Baltimore Open in 1993 qualified him to participate in this annual invitational tournament, considered by PBA insiders to be the most prestigious of all PBA majors because the starting field includes only title winners.
-Branham's victory over Parker Bohn III with a score of 227–214 earned him a $60,000 first prize.
-This helped Branham reach a career high $107,000 in earnings that season.
-Not only was this the last time the tournament would be sponsored by Firestone, but Branham became the first and only (as of 2021) African American to win the Tournament of Champions.
+The Baltimore Open title re-qualified Branham for the 1993 Firestone Tournament of Champions in Fairlawn, Ohio, and he took full advantage.
+This annual invitational tournament is considered by PBA insiders to be the most prestigious of all PBA majors, because the starting field includes only PBA title winners.
+Branham secured the top seed in qualifying, and his victory over Parker Bohn III in the title match by a score of 227–214 earned him a $60,000 first prize.

 Following this tournament, Branham only won one more title in 1996 before his retirement at the end of the 2003 season.
-He finished his career with five titles in the PBA.
-His total PBA Tour earnings topped out at $747,138, and throughout his career Branham recorded a total of 23 perfect 300 games in PBA events.
+He finished his PBA career with five national titles.
+His total PBA Tour earnings topped out at $747,138.
+Branham recorded a total of 23 perfect 300 games in PBA events, including back-to-back 300 games during qualifying at the 1995 Peoria Open.

+In 2025, George was elected to the PBA Hall of Fame in the Pioneer category.